connorjward/perplex-aspect/README.md

 # PerpleX-ASPECT

-An [ASPECT](https://aspect.geodynamics.org/) plugin that analyses phase compositions using [Perple_X](http://www.perplex.ethz.ch/).
+A set of [ASPECT](https://aspect.geodynamics.org/) plugins that analyse phase composition information using [Perple_X](http://www.perplex.ethz.ch/).
-The compositions may be tracked in two ways: using particles and using compositional fields*.
+The compositions may be tracked in two ways: using particles and using compositional fields.

-This repository contains the source code for interfacing with ASPECT.
+This repository contains the source code for interfacing with ASPECT and is built as a shared library.
 The Perple_X interface code can be found [here](https://github.com/cward97/perplex-cpp) (and it is built as part of this project).

-\*The compositional field approach is extremely slow and should not be used for actual simulations.

 ## Prerequisites